 The ZHAW Digital Health Lab brings together experts from the fields of biomedicine, health, technology and business, who together create innovations for digitisation in healthcare.

 On the 2nd Digital Health Lab Day on October 1, 2020, around 230 participants from universities and industry discussed the latest trends and solutions in the field of digital health.
 The multifaceted topic of digital citizen-based medicine was explored in depth in exciting keynotes, interactive workshops and a pitch session for digital health start-ups.
 We thank all participants for their interest and active participation!
-The next event is planned for fall 2021.

 We believe that digital health has tremendous potential to enhance the well-being of everyone in our population.
 In aiming to make healthcare more accurate, personalized, and preventive, digital health focuses on the individual.